 3: Is your colour palette cohesive and regular?
 Y/N

 4: Is your aesthetic thematically similar?
 Y/N

 5: Are your photos good quality?
-They can be taken on a phone!
+That doesn’t mean you need to use a fancy camera!
 Y/N

 6: Do your captions use the same tone of voice?
 Y/N